mbianchidev/mbianchidev/README.md

 #### Hi there!

-I'm a metal singer with 10+ years of software/cloud engineering experience, currently living in Northern Europe.
+I'm a metal singer with 10+ years of software/cloud engineering experience, currently living in Northern Europe and working at GitHub (you are looking at it).

-I like to define myself as a _jack of most trades, master of some_.
+I like to define myself as a _jack of most (tech) trades, master of some_.

 [values](values-and-mission.md) - [public speaking](public-speaking/README.md) - [content creation](content-creation/README.md) - [achievements](achievements.md) - [fun facts](extra.md) -  [everything else](https://mb-consulting.dev/all-links)